 The snapshot cycle

-A cycle is eight snapshots, roughly four hours total.
-A snapshot reads the live Raydium swap price, spends some treasury SOL buying dogeBTC on the open market (so measurement equals real demand), and earmarks some SOL for the LP pairing at cycle close.
+A Country Race is eight snapshots, roughly four hours total.
+Each snapshot reads the live Raydium swap price by making a real buy.
+Some SOL is also earmarked for the LP pairing at race close.

 Once the eighth snapshot lands, anyone can trigger the rebalance.
-That step takes a weighted average of the snapshots, compares it to the cycle's reference price, and — if the move is big enough — retunes the mining rate.
-Noise gets ignored on purpose.
+That step takes a weighted average of the snapshots, compares it to the race reference price, and only retunes the mining rate if the move is large enough.
+Small noise is ignored.

 None of these steps need a privileged keeper.
 Cranker bots run them for a small kickback, but any wallet can call them.